 "You know what hurts more?" he whispered painfully.
 "I can see it in your eyes that you love me, and it kills me because I know you do.
 But you picked him.
-I see how you look at him, it's not love Bella it's infatuation.
+I see how you look at him, it's not love you're just determined to become one of them.
 You're just too stubborn to see…"

 "Enough!" she growled, trying to resist this feeling that had formed a knot of doubt in her chest.
 But no, she needed to make him see that he was never the option.
 She needed to convince herself and push him away even if it meant that she had to hurt him.
 "When will you understand that we can never be?
-I'm ready to live my life…please stop getting in the way.
-It's…it's getting old…this silly crush of yours."
+I'm ready to live my life, so stop getting in the way.
+It's—it's getting old this silly crush of yours."

 Her words slash him like a ragged knife and he couldn't help but feel abandoned, rejected and angry.
 He let the feelings consume him because it was easier than the pain.

 "Silly crush you say," he let her go and could feel the loss in the pit of his stomach that begged him to go back to her, to hold her once more.
 "Fine, you made your choice and are sticking by it but it doesn't mean it's the right choice.
 But don't worry, I'll no longer get in your way—ever.
 Goodbye, Bella."